code42/code42cli/CONTRIBUTING.md

 pyenv activate code42cli
 ```

+**Note**: The CLI supports pythons versions 3.6 through 3.9 - any versions within that range should work for your virtual environment.
+Use `pyenv --versions` to see all versions available for install.
+There are some known issues installing python 3.6 with pyenv on certain OS.

 Use `source deactivate` to exit the virtual environment and `pyenv activate code42cli` to reactivate it.

 ### Windows/Linux